JakubJanowski/hpmor/README.md

    [next section](#translations).

-For textual changes other than simple typo or language fixes, please familiarise yourself with the style guide (below).
+For textual changes other than simple typo or language fixes, please familiarize yourself with the style guide (below).

 The preferred way to submit any improvement is as a GitHub pull request.
 Textual corrections can also be submitted as issues in the issue tracker, or